-On Saturday, October 6, a magnitude 5.9 earthquake struck Haiti, followed by strong aftershocks on Sunday and Monday.
+On October 6, a magnitude 5.9 earthquake struck Haiti, followed by strong aftershocks.
 The epicenter of the quake was located roughly 12 miles from the city of Port-de-Paix, on Haiti’s northwestern coast.

 The quake killed 17 people and injured 427 others.
 Most of the injured were treated in local health facilities, and those seriously injured were evacuated.
 Early estimates from the Haitian government show that 7,783 families saw their homes partially or totally destroyed by the earthquake and are in need of aid.